How Full Nodes Receive Blocks

 Secondary RaptorCast allows the network to support a huge set of full nodes.
 In the

-recommended configuration, each validator has a secondary RaptorCast group of size 150, so if the
+recommended configuration, each validator has a secondary RaptorCast group of size 150.
+Given a network

 ## How full nodes register for secondary RaptorCast